-All of the above copper-infused seating solutions from via seating are also being seen as a solution for multi-shift environments i.e. creating healthier sitting environments for shared workstations.
+All of the above copper infused seating solutions from via seating are also being seen as a solution for multi-shift environments i.e. creating healthier sitting environments for shared workstations.
 This crosses over into general commercial applications for call centers, 911 areas and the like.

-For more information on the products discussed in this paper see:
+Appendix 3: More information on the products discussed in this paper: